elsabo/yourcelebritymatch/README.md

 This instructions will help you install the celebrities app in your local environment.

-1. Clone the repository with:
+1. Get the code by downloading this [file][code_zip] or cloning the git repository with:

     ```sh
     $ git clone git@github.com:watson-developer-cloud/yourcelebritymatch.git